SamTheBlow/grand-strategy-game/README.md

 # grand-strategy-game (temporary name)
 A grand strategy game made in Godot.\
-The latest release is just the bare minimum of a working game.
+The latest release is currently a barely working game with somewhat customizable features.
 The plan is to slowly expand the game over time.

 If you want to contribute in any way, please do!